-- -4 This option sets use of IPv4 only. - -6 This option sets use of IPv6 only. - -d This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server. - -D This option sets extra debug mode. - -i This option forces interactive mode, even when standard input is not a terminal. - -k keyfile This option indicates the file containing the TSIG authentication key.
+This option sets debug mode, which provides tracing information about the update requests that are made and the replies received from the name server.

+This option sets extra debug mode.

+This option enables standard GSS-TSIG mode.

+This option forces interactive mode, even when standard input is not a terminal.

+-k keyfile

+This option indicates the file containing the TSIG authentication key.
 Keyfiles may be in two formats: a single file containing a named.conf-format key statement, which may be generated automatically by ddns-confgen; or a pair of files whose names are of the format K{name}.+157.+{random}.key and K{name}.+157.+{random}.private, which can be generated by dnssec-keygen.
 The -k option can also be used to specify a SIG(0) key used to authenticate Dynamic DNS update requests.
 In this case, the key specified is not an HMAC-MD5 key.